The 9 Best Bike Trainers from Low to High-End (2025)

 • Flywheel – the bigger the flywheel doesn’t always mean the better road-like feel.
 Inexperienced riders can easily get influenced by this spec, but in the end, there are more important specs and features to look for.

 • Included accessories – trainers come with different accessories like a front-wheel riser to improve your comfort and simulate climbing.
 The packing should also include a quick release for an easier attachment of your bike to the trainer.
-Direct-drive trainers may with a cassette.
+Direct-drive trainers may come with a cassette.

 • Portability – bike trainers are cleverly designed so you can fold them when you don’t use them.
 However, some trainers are more portable than others due to their construction, so keep that in mind if you are space-limited.